 Your wedding photographer is a bad-ass.
-They’re powering through this amazing day carrying like 40 pounds of mechanical gear that they know front to back.
-They probably won’t eat more than two granola bars, and their plated dinner is usually cold by the time they can eat it.
+They’re powering through this amazing day carrying heavy gear that they know front to back, constantly on the look out for the smallest moments for you to remember.
 Yet they are making absolutely breathtaking images that show just how perfect your time there was.
 They’re appeasing your family who used to see weddings shot on film.
 They’re making a whole variance of personalities in your bridal party laugh and actually enjoy themselves during the portrait part of your day.
-And they’re doing it all while remembering “This is their one wedding day, I can’t mess this up“.
-Here’s why asking your photographer to bring a second shooter is literally the coolest thing ever:
+And they’re doing it all while remembering “This is their one wedding day, I have to serve them at 110% perfectly.“.

 Reasons to add a second shooter to your service: